 Tuscan White Bean Soup

-This Tuscan white bean soup is a hearty and comforting dish featuring cannellini beans and tender vegetables simmered to perfection.
+My Tuscan white bean soup is loaded with tender beans and veggies in a rich and creamy broth.
+It's made in one pot and cook up in under 30 minutes!
 Watch the video below to see how I make it in my kitchen!

 Servings: 4 servings